awsdocs/amazon-ec2-user-guide/doc_source/AccessingInstances.md

 |  Linux or macOS X  |  [SSH client](AccessingInstancesLinux.md) [EC2 Instance Connect](Connect-using-EC2-Instance-Connect.md) [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html)  |
 |  Windows  |  [PuTTY](putty.md) [Windows Subsystem for Linux](WSL.md) [SSH client](AccessingInstancesLinux.md) [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html)  |

+The Amazon EC2 console provides an option to connect to your instances directly from your browser using a Java SSH client\.
+However, it is no longer supported on many browsers\.
+For more information, see [Cannot Connect Using My Browser](TroubleshootingInstancesConnecting.md#troubleshoot-instance-connect-mindterm)\.

 After you connect to your Linux instance, you can try one of our tutorials, such as [Tutorial: Install a LAMP Web Server with the Amazon Linux AMI](install-LAMP.md) or [Tutorial: Hosting a WordPress Blog with Amazon Linux](hosting-wordpress.md)\.